 Association of Professional Engineers and Geoscientists of Alberta (APEGA) permit holder, Canadian Association for Laboratory Accreditation and ISO 14001:2004 Certified

 Member municipal Councils appoint one member of their Council to the Board of the Commission for a specified term.
-It also allows for the appointment of one or more alternate Board members to act in the place of an original member who is unable to attend a meeting.
 The Commission strongly encourages the municipal councils to appoint their member for a four-year term.

 There are two distinct roles and responsibilities for Directors: